Line Flow based SLAM: Line Flow Its Formulation in SLAM

+The proposed line flow exploits spatial-temporal consistency to establish correspondences between sequential line segments for 2D line prediction, extraction, updating and matching.
+Therefore, this technique has several advantages:

-\begin{enumerate} \item We do not need an explicit line segment descriptor because we predict and update line segments in a line flow using the coherence; \item The constraints in a line flow are utilized for reliable and efficient 2D line segment extraction.
-Extracting line segments and finding their correspondences in this way are robust against occlusions and outliers; \item The reconstructed line map rejects false positive observations.
-For example, the sides of a cylinder do not formulate reasonable triangulations in consecutive frames.
-Therefore, we discard such lines for generating reasonable maps. \end{enumerate}
+\begin{enumerate} \item We do not need an explicit line segment descriptor because we predict and update line segments in a line flow based on spatial-temporal coherence; \item The constraints in a line flow are utilized for reliable and efficient 2D line segment extraction.
+Extracting line segments and finding their correspondences in this way are robust against occlusions and outliers; \item The line flows help reject false positive observations.
+For example, the sides of a cylinder, not coherent in consecutive frames, are discarded. \end{enumerate}

-\subsection{Line Flow based SLAM}
+\subsection{Line flow based SLAM}

 As illustrated in Fig. \ref{fig:LineFlowGraphModel}, we construct a graph model for line flows.
 Each line flow $\tilde{\mathbf{l}}^j$ corresponds to a 3D line $\mathbf{L}^j$, and the correlation is constrained by camera poses $\mathbf{T} \in \mathrm{SE(3)}$ and the observations $\mathbf{l}_t^o$.
-At the very beginning of a SLAM, we take the camera coordinate of the first frame as the world coordinate.
-The relative transform from the world to $t$-th frame is denoted by $\mathbf{T}_{t} \in \mathrm{SE}(3)$.
+At the very beginning of a SLAM process, we take the camera coordinate of the first frame as the global coordinate.
+The relative transform from the global coordinate to the $t$-th frame is denoted by $\mathbf{T}_{t} \in \mathrm{SE}(3)$.

-As illustrated in Fig.~\ref{fig:PipeLine}~(a), the probabilistic relationships between the variables and the observations can be modeled by a Bayesian network.
+As illustrated in Fig.~\ref{fig:PipeLine}~(a), the probabilistic relationships between the variables and the observations can be modelled by a Bayesian network.
 The joint probability can be described as: